 How will what you have learned affect the way you think about and pray for the ordained ministers in your church or benefice?

 Spotlight on Doctrine

-Ordination in the Baptist Church: Ordination is an act of worship by which the congregation, representative of the people of God, acclaims the one being ordained as chosen and empowered by the Holy Spirit to exercise gifts for ministry within the church.
-Ordination is not to a holier ministry than those given to other baptized believers.
-The laying on of hands with prayer invokes God’s blessing upon the one ordained and signifies that he or she is set apart as a servant to the servants of God.
+We can learn a lot about the doctrine of ordination from the ordination service.
+This is an act of worship by which the congregation, representative of the people of God, acclaims that the one being ordained is chosen and empowered by the Holy Spirit to exercise gifts for ministry within the church.
+Ordination is not to a holier ministry than those given to other baptized believers simply a setting apart for particualar tasks.
+The laying on of hands by the Bishop, who is God's representative in this servicee, recognises the sense of being set apart.
+It also invokes God’s blessing upon the one ordained and signifies that he or she is set apart as a servant to the servants of God.
 Ordination is a gift to the church as well as recognition by the church of the minister’s inward call.
 In the ordination service, the church receives the ministry of Christ in its midst through the grace of the Holy Spirit in the calling of the ordinand.
-Ordination for Baptists is a service of thanksgiving for God’s love revealed in the minister’s calling, a service of petition for God’s continued blessing upon the one called, and a service of submission to God’s authority revealed in the gifted one set aside for ministry.
+Ordination is a service of thanksgiving for God’s love revealed in the minister’s calling, a service of petition for God’s continued blessing upon the one called, and a service of submission to God’s authority revealed in the gifted one set aside for ministry.

 Spotlight on Spirituality

 Almost every religious order has a ‘spiritual elite’ – Priest, Lama, Sadhu, Padre, Pontiff, Abbess.
 Jesus says ‘Follow me, and I will make you fishers of people’ – not mere supporters of another’s ministry, but active in your own right.
 You are sufficient.
 God is calling.
 Will you pick up?

 In what way do you think ordination is about being as well as doing?

 Had you ever thought about the public nature of ordained ministry and how lonely it might be at times?